The NFL’s wide receiver corps power rankings, by team

 We’ve seen that manifest in free agent contracts — the average receiver is now worth approximately 150 percent of an average running back.
 Matt Ryan rode Julio Jones and Mohamed Sanu to an NFC title and an MVP award in 2016.
 Two years later, Jared Goff pushed his way into the Super Bowl and MVP consideration thanks to the play of targets like Brandin Cooks and Robert Woods.

-As the 2019 season approaches, those two teams dot the upper tier of our wide receiver corps rankings.
+With the preseason in the books and the official start to the 2019 season looming, those two teams dot the upper tier of our wide receiver corps rankings.
 But who else joined them in the top five?
 And which teams have to hope the hardest for big jumps from their young wideouts in the bottom five?

+Here’s how we graded out this year’s wideout lineups to start the season.
+Lists of primary targets are taken directly from each team’s pre-Week 1 depth chart.

 2019’s top five wide receiver groups